 How to Pick the Best Houseplants

-Picking the right houseplant is easy.
+Picking the right houseplant is easy- but it does require a little forethought if you want to get the most out of your houseplant.
 First, consider the light and air flow in your space as these are important factors that will help you decide what house plants are ideal for you.

 If your home doesn’t offer a lot of natural light, do not stress.
 Areas with low light can still be used for indoor plants.
-The ZZ Plant is a great option because it only needs to absorb minimum light and can tolerate dry soil if you forget to water it for a period of time.
+The ZZ Plant (aka the Zanzibar Gem, the ZuZu, or for those among us who took Latin in school: Zamioculcas zamiifolia) is a great option because it only needs to absorb a minimum amount of light and can tolerate dry soil– meaning if you forget to water it for a period of time, it won’t break your heart one morning in the form of a brown husk of neglect.
 Plus, ZZ Plant is resistant to plant disease, insects and mites.
 Additional low light indoor plants include Peace Lily, English Ivy, Boston Fern, Cast Iron Plant, Palms, Pothos, Dracaena and Orchids.

 Indoor Plants for Your Bedroom

 Another important factor when considering the best houseplants for your space is the location or room you want to put your plants in.